Generic Name: diphenhydramine hydrochloride

 Indications and Usage for Diphenhydramine Injection

-Diphenhydramine Hydrochloride Injection is effective in adults and pediatric patients, other than premature infants and neonates, for the following conditions when the oral form is impractical:
+Diphenhydramine hydrochloride in the injectable form is effective in adults and pediatric patients, other than premature infants and neonates, for the following conditions when diphenhydramine hydrochloride in the oral form is impractical.

 Local necrosis has been associated with the use of subcutaneous or intradermal use of intravenous diphenhydramine.

-In pediatric patients, especially, antihistamines in overdosage may cause hallucinations, convulsions or death.
+Use in Pediatric Patients: In pediatric patients, especially, antihistamines in overdosage may cause hallucinations, convulsions, or death.

 As in adults, antihistamines may diminish mental alertness in pediatric patients.
 In the young pediatric patient, particularly, they may produce excitation.

-Antihistamines are more likely to cause dizziness, sedation and hypotension in elderly patients.
+Use in the Elderly (approximately 60 years or older): Antihistamines are more likely to cause dizziness, sedation, and hypotension in elderly patients.

-Diphenhydramine hydrochloride has an atropine-like action and, therefore, should be used with caution in patients with a history of bronchial asthma, increased intraocular pressure, hyperthyroidism, cardiovascular disease or hypertension.
-Use with caution in patients with lower respiratory disease, including asthma.
+General: Diphenhydramine hydrochloride has an atropine-like action and, therefore, should be used with caution in patients with a history of bronchial asthma, increased intraocular pressure, hyperthyroidism, cardiovascular disease or hypertension.
+Use with caution in patients with lower respiratory disease including asthma.

-Diphenhydramine hydrochloride has additive effects with alcohol and other CNS depressants (hypnotics, sedatives, tranquilizers, etc.).
+Drug Interactions: Diphenhydramine hydrochloride has additive effects with alcohol and other CNS depressants (hypnotics, sedatives, tranquilizers, etc).

 MAO inhibitors prolong and intensify the anticholinergic (drying) effects of antihistamines.